isabella232/dotnet-smsnotifications/readme.md

 }
 ```

-And then I added it as a db set to the ApplicationDbContext as a DBset<Subscriber>
+And then I added it as a db set to the ApplicationDbContext as a DBset<Subscriber>.

 *ApplicationDbContext.cs*
 ```csharp